shubhanghere/Subtheme-Sentimenal-Analysis/Subtheme-Sentiments-master/README.md

 Training Details
 We used Binary Cross Entropy with Logits as the loss function.
 The model was trained for 5 epochs before overfitting was observed.
 More details are available in the Model Analysis document.

+Performance Metrics
+Micro F1 Score: Reflects overall performance, particularly useful for imbalanced classes.
+Macro F1 Score: Calculates the mean of F1 scores for each label, not accounting for label imbalance.
+Hamming Loss: Measures the fraction of incorrect labels.